Ivy Levan: Early life

-Musical career

-2013–14: Career beginnings
+Career

+2013–2014: Introducing the Dame

 In 2013, Levan released Introducing the Dame where it peaked at No. 1 on the Billboard Next Big Sound charts.
-The EP features her most popular single from the album "Hot Damn", which has racked up over 1 million views on YouTube.
+The EP features her most popular single from the album "Hot Damn", which has racked up over 6 million views on YouTube.
+The EP also included visual singles "Money", "I Don't Wanna Wake Up" and "Hang Forever".
 During the album's release, Levan was interviewed on Glamour Magazine and featured on CBS News' "The Feed."
 Levan was also featured on MTVu's Freshman segment, securing the winning spot twice and was dubbed as the "New It-Girl".

 In December 2013, Levan was featured in a television commercial for the Beats By Dre Color Solo Headphones alongside Chris Cole, Jasmine Villegas, August Alsina, Nipsey Hussle, Nyjah Huston, Serena Williams and Alex Midler.
-Levan made her television performance debut February 2, 2014 on the Late Show with David Letterman in which she performed Drive My Car with Sting and Mike Einziger on day two of the Late Show's Beatles Tribute Week.
+Levan made her television performance debut February 2, 2014, on the Late Show with David Letterman in which she performed Drive My Car with Sting and Mike Einziger on day two of the Late Show's Beatles Tribute Week.
 Additionally, in June 2013, Levan supported Fitz & The Tantrums touring mostly the Mid-West and North-Eastern United States as well as Texas.
 During this tour, she also performed at clubs in support of the LGBT community.
 In October 2013, she supported Emeli Sandé.
 On April 17, 2014, Levan performed with Lisa Fischer for the 25th Anniversary of the Rainforest Fund Benefit Concert.

-2015–present: No Good and The Rocky Horror Picture Show
+2015–2017: No Good and The Rocky Horror Picture Show

 In 2015, Levan released the first single "Biscuit" to her debut studio album titled No Good, which was released on August 7, 2015.
-She also sang the theme song "Who Can You Trust?", for the comedy film Spy.
+The album was preceded by 2014 promotional single "The Dame Says" and promotional duets "27 Club" with Diplo and "Killing You" with Sting.
+She also sang the Bond-styled theme song "Who Can You Trust?" for the comedy film Spy.
 In 2016, it was announced that she would be singing the opening credits and starring as Usherette in Fox TV's production of The Rocky Horror Picture Show, which premiered in October 2016.

+2017–present: Fucc It and other ventures

 In August 2017, she announced that she was in a new record deal with BMG.
-Along with this, she announced a new EP but didn't announce a release date.
+Along with this, she announced a new EP called Fucc It.
 In November 2018, Levan announced the release date of her upcoming single "Her" which was released on November 8, 2018.

+She later released "When I Get Home" and "Alive" alongside the EP, after which she went on hiatus to focus on her health.
+Since then, she has become an advocate for mental health and LGBT+ rights, opened an art gallery, and began a relationship with producer Adam Bravin, who is currently collaborating with her on her second studio album.

 Artistry

 Levan's influences include Tina Turner, Mariah Carey, Ray Charles, Madonna, Ol' Dirty Bastard, Slayer and Beyoncé.
 Her musical style is sometimes dubbed as "Swamp-hop", a mixture of raw sounding soul music & synths.
-Levan's vocals have been persistently compared to Christina Aguilera by many music critics.